 Exchange opportunities usually take place in the third semester of a four-semester program.
 Not all graduate programs have exchange partners in the same discipline, so students should consult with their graduate advisers to determine eligibility.

 Graduate students interested in applying for the exchange semester must fulfill all of the requirements below:

 - GPA of 3.2 or higher (if you are applying in your first semester and don't have a GPA yet, your application will be considered on a provisional basis until your grades are finalized)

 - Complete all English courses, if applicable

 - For graduate students applying for exchange, please note that only 1/3 of your coursework can be transferred (excluding thesis and comprehensive exam credits).
 The number of transferable credits will be rounded up to the nearest multiple of three.
-For example: 7 credits would be 6, 8 credits would be 9 and so on effective fall 2021.
-Please check with the transfer credit unit regarding the maximum number of credits allowed for transfer according to your program.
+For example, 7 credits would be 6, 8 credits would be 9 and so on, effective fall 2021.
+Check with the transfer credit unit regarding the maximum number of credits allowed for transfer according to your program.

 - Graduate students applying to an exchange program must be in good academic standing.
 In other words, students should not be on academic probation from the time they start the AUC interest form until the departure date